Versatile Behavior Diffusion for Generalized Traffic Agent Simulation: Method

 We implement a multi-task learning framework that concurrently trains the encoder, denoiser, and predictor components of our model.
 To train the denoiser, we aim to minimize the denoising loss:

-which is defined as the the Smooth L1 loss between ground-truth trajectories $\traj$ and the trajectories $\hat\traj$ rollout from $\hat\ctrlseq$.
+which is defined as the Smooth L1 loss between ground-truth trajectories $\traj$ and the trajectories $\hat\traj$ rolled out from $\hat\ctrlseq$.
 Essentially, the denoiser is trained to recover the clean trajectories under various noise levels.
 At each training step, noise level $k$ is sampled and applied to corrupt the ground-truth trajectories, and the denoiser is optimized to predict the denoised trajectories from the corrupted trajectories.
 Since the model predicts scene-level joint trajectories, all agent trajectories are affected by the same noise level.
-The design of the cost function plays a crucial role in generation performance and is later ablated in \href{sec: ablation_noise}{Section 8.1}.
+The design of the cost function plays a crucial role in generation performance.

-In addition, we utilize a novel log noise schedule defined as:
+In addition, we utilize a log noise schedule defined as:

-where $K$ is the maximum diffusion steps and $\delta$ is a scale factor that controls the variance changing rate of the log noise schedule.
-This schedule ensures that the signal-to-noise ratio (SNR) remains sufficiently low, preventing degradation in inference performance due to short-cut learning.
-Empirically, we found the performance of this noise schedule is significantly better than the traditional Cosine scheduler \citep{nichol2021improved}.
-A more detailed discussion of the noise schedule choice can be found in \hyperref[sec: ablation_schedule]{Section 8.2}.
-The full training procedure of the denoiser is described in Algorithm \autoref{alg:2}.
+where $K$ is the maximum diffusion step and $\delta$ is a scale factor that controls the variance changing rate of the log noise schedule.
+This schedule ensures that the signal-to-noise ratio (SNR) remains sufficiently low, preventing degradation in inference performance due to shortcut learning.
+Empirically, we found the performance of this noise schedule is significantly better than the Cosine noise scheduler \cite{nichol2021improved}.

 Training a denoiser with the scene encoder directly can be unstable, partially because the denoiser focuses on structured data from the noisy trajectories rather than the information from context encoding.
 To address this issue, we suggest incorporating an additional task in the model to predict marginal multi-modal trajectories, which can more effectively attend to the context encoding.
 This setting not only stabilizes training and enhances the overall learning performance but also provides behavior priors for individual agents.
 To train the behavior predictor $\predictor$, we follow the multi-trajectory-prediction (MTP) loss setting.
 This involves selecting the best-predicted mode $m^*$ that most closely matches the ground truth trajectory of each agent.
 To determine the best-predicted mode for an agent, the following criterion is applied: